reignite/burnout.io/content/actionables.md

   the new timeline we can put Features Y and Z on hold until the next release."
-* "Yes, we can plan on adding Project X to our responsibilities, and we can take time tomorrow to plan the hiring we'll have to do in order to meet that goal."
+* "Yes, we can plan on adding Project X to our responsibilities, and we can take some time to plan the hiring we'll have to do in order to meet that goal."

 An alternative way of phrasing "Yes, and..." is to say, "You can have everything